 Next to commission rates, being able to trade what you want is important.
 Robinhood supports Stock Trading while OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, OptionsHouse boasts an offering of 12275 mutual funds compared to Robinhood's 0 available funds.
 Commission free ETFs can also be valuable for customers, OptionsHouse offers 5 commission free ETFs versus Robinhood's total of 0.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 OptionsHouse offers virtual trading while Robinhood does not.
-For mobile trading, OptionsHouse and Robinhood both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Taking a look at mobile trading, OptionsHouse and Robinhood both have a iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Unfortunately, Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are not available at OptionsHouse or Robinhood .
-All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading in 2017, while Robinhood was rated none of these.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse finished with awards Best in Class - Mobile Trading, while Robinhood came up with none of these.

 Overall, OptionsHouse comes out on top with 4.00 stars over Robinhood's 2.50 stars.